 For a single person the Capital Gains Exemption is up to $250,000.
-For a married couple, only one spouse need hold title, but to qualify for the $500,000 break both spouses must meet the two-year occupancy test.
-If two individuals, not married to each other, own a home together, they must each meet the two out of last five years ownership and occupancy tests.
+For a married couple, only one spouse need hold title, but to qualify for the $500,000 exemption both spouses must meet the two-year occupancy test and file a joint tax return.

 Capital gains tax is 20%, if you held your investment for less than a year the Capital Gain is taxed at your income tax rate because investments held less than one year are considered short term investments.

 If you owned and occupied your primary residence immediately for two years you qualify for the exemption.
 In theory, you could rent your home to tenants for up to three years afterwards before losing your principal residence sale exemption eligibility.
 When you sell, you can do whatever you want with the proceeds.